wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * The honourable member for Holt  (Mr Oldmeadow)  claimed that the .Bill was designed to produce a **revolution** of access to education.

-* Are there any examples where the incitement of **revolution** by Peking Radio, the  Voice of Thailand  or the  Voice of the Malaysian Revolution  has been discussed by the Chinese Government.
+* Are there any examples where the incitement of **revolution** by Peking Radio, the  Voice of Thailand  or the  Voice of the Malaysian **Revolution**  has been discussed by the Chinese Government.

 * He was both a product and an architect of the tumultuous events of the **revolution** whose effects have transformed his country and its relations with the world.

 * For example, in the report of  Mr Justice  Hope the second definition of 'subversion' is given as overthrow by force and undermining by unlawful means and the definition of 'subversive activity ' is given as overthrow of the Constitution by **revolution** or sabotage, overthrow by force or violence and destruction of Commonwealth property.

+* If one also looks at the section of  Mr Justice  Hope's report as to trade unions one will see that it states:
+As a matter of fact, the guillotine of the French **Revolution** could not possibly have been as ridiculous and as sharp as the one being used by this Government.

 * It is written by Huberman and Sweezy and is on the anatomy of a **revolution**.